 On joining Fitzharrys School students are placed in one of four houses, they are a well-established part of Fitzharrys, bringing friendly rivalry and healthy competition to every aspect of school life.
 Tutor groups are assigned to Dragon, Griffin, Pegasus or Phoenix, and every member of staff and all the Fitzharrys governors are also members of the different Houses, creating a successful tutor group and house system.

 Students earn House points in and out of the classroom for effort, achievement, excellence, community spirit and participation.
-House points also awarded for academic competitions, performance events, sporting fixtures and much more, effort made in every area of school life is recognised and has an impact.
-Parents and students are able to monitor the house points awarded to via the epraise app, both as an individual and house totals.
+House points are also awarded for academic competitions, performance events, sporting fixtures and much more; effort made in every area of school life is recognised and has an impact.
+Parents and students are able to monitor the house points awarded to via the ePraise app.

 The House system provides students with opportunities to work together as a team and to compete in an open and friendly way.
 Multiple inter-House competitions run throughout the year, from academic and progress achievement awards to sport competitions.
 The annual House points race culminates in a hugely enjoyable summer Sports Day, where the school competes for the House Cup.
 This is a major highlight of our calendar, with students and staff always rising to the challenge and putting on a fantastic show both on the field and in support from the stands.